-The digital world has removed borders and has made companies focus on adopting a more unified marketing strategy.
-For marketers looking to expand their reach to new audiences, this makes a great case for looking at a unified global marketing strategy to ensure your message is identified with in countries outside of your headquarters.
+The digital world has removed borders and has made companies adopt a more unified marketing strategy.
+For marketers looking to expand their reach to new audiences, this makes an excellent case for looking at a unified global marketing strategy to ensure your message is identified within countries outside of your headquarters.

-Know the Market
+Know the Market in Your Target Regions

-Develop a Marketing Plan
+Develop a Global Marketing Plan

 Succeeding in a global environment does not mean simply changing the language of your marketing assets.
-You need your global marketing plan to be consistent with your domestic efforts, but it will need to be customized based on the needs of the region you are marketing to at that time.
+You need your global marketing plan to be consistent with your domestic efforts, but it will need to be customized based on the region you are marketing to at that time.
 After you have some insight into the global landscape, you can craft a plan to outline your course of action.
-First, you will ask yourself what your goals and objectives are for the marketing program.
+First, you will ask yourself your goals and objectives for the marketing program.
 Consider the following questions:

 - Why are you expanding your efforts?